 - Summer: Summer is a great time to sell a house.
 The weather is warm, the days are long and many people have more free time.
 Many buyers also want to get settled into a house before school starts along with all the other activities associated with school.

 I am not saying you should never sell a house in the winter or fall, but it is usually easier to sell a house in the spring and summer.
 We sell homes all year round and if you do everything else right, you can sell a house anytime of the year.
+If you need to sell right away, the time of year should not deter you from selling.
+There are times that are best to sell, but it may not make a huge difference in the selling price.

 Can appraisals affect the selling price on a house?